 JoJo's Bizarre Adventure is famous for its Crazy Awesome-nesss and overall Badassery, however, this is a multi-generational epic of the conflict and tragedy brought upon by a traitorous adopted son's ambitions which have all had caused calamities either through direct or indirect influence that made the protagonists and their friends suffer for over a century.

 The death of Jonathan's dog, Danny, is particularly crushing because the animal was the closest thing Jonathan had to a friend, and it's even sadder because of how easily it could have been prevented.
-The dog died only because Dio lost against Jonathan in a fair fight, and he got him killed in the cruellest way possible.
-To clarify note stuffing him inside the outside furnace and him being muffled; thus one of the servants wouldn't know that they were unknowingly burning Danny alive.
-Yikes!
+The dog died only because Dio lost against Jonathan in a fair fight, and he got him killed in the cruellest way possible. note To clarify stuffing him inside the outside furnace and him being muffled; thus one of the servants wouldn't know that they were unknowingly burning Danny alive.
 The first truly saddening moment in the series underscores just how much of a bastard Dio is.

 At the beginning of the Genre Shift, George Joestar protects Jonathan from Dio's dagger, and then dies in his arms.
 This is after making a speech on how he was sorry he was so hard on him since his youth.